chaoqi7/GPL3D/README.md

 Class Labels are in *Class Labels*

-Scene graphs recording the object relationships are in *DataSet*
+Scene Graphs recording the object relationships are in *DataSet*

 ## Class Labels